Rachel de Montmorency: Works

 The following is a list of some of Rachel de Montmorency's work.
+Photographs are provided in the gallery below this list.

-St Botolph's Church
+St. Botolph's Church

-One of Montmorency's earliest commissions was for a two-light war memorial window in the South Chapel of St Botolph's Church in Cambridge, Cambridgeshire.
-The window depicts St George and St Michael.
+One of Montmorency's earliest commissions was for a two-light war memorial window in the South Chapel of St. Botolph's Church in Cambridge, Cambridgeshire, depicting St. George and St. Michael.
 A close-up of part of the window is shown at the beginning of this article and further images are shown below.
-Montmorency's window is located in a side chapel which is locked for most of the time but the window is still visible through a glass screen.
-The church has an elaborate Chancel by the Victorian architect George Frederick Bodley.
-There is a memorial to Darwin, whose family were parishioners of St Botolph's, by the vestry door.
+Montmorency's window is located in a side chapel, which is locked for most of the time, but is still visible through a glass screen.
+The church has an elaborate chancel by the Victorian architect George Frederick Bodley.
+There is a memorial to Darwin, whose family were parishioners of St. Botolph's, by the vestry door.